sabyapradhan/resources-1/connecting_apps.md

 The following rules apply to aliases:

-* There is no extra charge for an alias, but each alias counts against your quota in your organization.
+* There's no extra charge for an alias, but each alias counts against your quota in your organization.
 * You can create only one alias per space in the {{site.data.keyword.Bluemix_notm}} console.
 However, more than one alias per space can be created by using the {{site.data.keyword.Bluemix_notm}} CLI.
-For more information, see [Commands for managing resource groups and resources](/docs/cli/reference/ibmcloud/cli_resource_group.html#ibmcloud_commands_resource).
+For more information, see [Working with resources and resource groups](/docs/cli/reference/ibmcloud/cli_resource_group.html#ibmcloud_commands_resource).
 * You can create multiple connections between your IAM-managed service and any application in any space, organization, and region in the same account if you have permission.
 * Multiple connections that are made in the same space to different apps from an IAM-managed service instance use the same alias.
-* Unbinding an IAM-managed service instance *does not* delete the service instance that represents the alias.
+* Unbinding an IAM-managed service instance *doesn't* delete the service instance that represents the alias.
-* Deleting the application that your IAM-managed service instance is connected to *does not* delete the instance that represents the alias.
+* Deleting the application that your IAM-managed service instance is connected to *doesn't* delete the instance that represents the alias.
 * Deleting an IAM-managed service instance *deletes* the service instance that represents the alias.

 ## Creating a connection (alias) between an IAM-managed service and an app